LudekCizinsky/scalable-processing/report.md

 reviews from given category by the number of reviews in that category.
 This was to account for the fact that different categories might have way more reviews than others.
 This score was then mutiplied by 100 for a better readability.
-We can see that eastern european cusine seems to be the most common one among negative authentic reviews.
+We can see that for example cusines from central america (honudran, salvadoran) seem to be the most common one among negative authentic reviews.
 However, we can also see that we have German and Austrian cuisine in the top.
 Therefore, this would contradict the hypothesis.
 Similarly, we can now look at positive authentic reviews: